pramnora/bash/language/search/grep/01/README.md

 -----

+# BASH Script: Demo: 1

+**NOTE**: This particular script is NOT yet fully finished...;
+but, instead, is only just begin...I will add more parts to it, later on.

+I wish to add...
+- The user types in the name of the file they wish to query
+- The user also types in the term they wish to use to do the query with.
+...so, that the code can be run/used...without the end user needing to touch doing any coding themselves;
+meaning anybody should be able to use/run it...without needing to know any code.

-# Demo: Use of the command: grep/plus, flags: -in
+Use of the command: grep/plus, flags: -in

 Listing *all* files: